 The Company considers all highly liquid investments purchased with a maturity of 90 days or less when acquired that are not restricted as to withdrawal, to be the equivalent of cash for the purpose of balance sheet and statement of cash flows presentation.
 The Company invests its cash in either U.S. government or treasury money market funds with maturities of 90 days or less.
-At December 31, 2021 and 2020, the Company has classified \$0.045 million as restricted cash.
+At December 31, 2022 and 2021, the Company has classified \$ 49.3 thousand and \$45.0 thousand as restricted cash, respectively.